yujunglin88/yujunglin88/README.md

-- 👋 Hi, I’m @yujunglin88
+- 👋 Hi, I’m Jeff!
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning software engeneering in VUW
+- 🌱 I’m currently learning software engeneering in Victoria University of Wellington
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on CRISiSLab Earthquake Early Warning System
-- 📫 How to reach me ...

 <!---
 yujunglin88/yujunglin88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.